Kibreab-kb-kb/CRM-Application-Django/README.md

-customer relationship management project done with django
+customer relationship management project done with django we will add adtional feature in the feature